TrainWeb.org Facebook Page

 Miscellaneous:

 I bought this postcard when I visited Kenosha in 2003.
-It shows all five cars.
+It shows the original five cars.

 When I visited Kenosha in 2003, I saw a GM Old Look bus stored in the car house.
 I am unsure why it was there, but I believe it was being restored.